santanam23/tech-blog/README.md

 # Tech-Blog

   ## Description
   This is a project that contains CMS-style blog site.
-Developers first have to create an account, then they can add post or comment on blogs.
+Developers first have to create an account, then they can publish articles, blog posts, and our thoughts and opinions.
 The app uses Handlebars as a template language, Sequelize as ORM and express-session npm package.
   ## Table of Contents
   * [Installation](#installation)